GSA/open-gsa-redesign/_apidocs/acquisition-subaward-reporting-public-api.md

 ## Overview

-The Acquisition Subaward Reporting Public API provides users with metadata on new and existing subawards and subcontracts and deleted subaward and subcontract data.
-This API requires pagination, and the response will be provided to users synchronously.
+The Acquisition Subaward Reporting Public API provides published and deleted federal subcontract data.

-**Tips and Key Features of the Assistance Subaward Outbound API**
+**Tips and Key Features of the Acquisition Subaward Outbound API**

 This API: